 Members hard at work

-Ann and Shirley have shared their photographs from the annual Farsley Art Club trip to Cober Hill, Cloughton, near Scarborough.
+Ann and others shared their photographs from the annual Farsley Art Club trip to Cober Hill, Cloughton, near Scarborough.
 They roamed the coast and countryside looking for painting subjects.

 North Yorkshire countryside

 Painters enjoying good weather and company at Thornwick Bay

 A bit of relaxed painting at North Landing, Flamborough